eshaan-mehta/eshaan-mehta/README.md

 ## What am I currently working on?
 - Leading the team in building ClipABit
-- Learning cloud/infra more in depth
+- Learning cloud/infra, AWS more in depth
+- Learning Rust
 <br>

 ## Technical Skills: